 If you fit this description, read on to learn how to create an excellent combination resume with our templates, examples, and HR-approved tips.

 Our free-to-use resume builder can make you a resume in as little as 5 minutes.
 Just pick the template you want, and our software will format everything for you.

 Combination resume template

-Here’s a combination resume template that you can easily copy-and-paste into Microsoft Word and fill in with your own information:
+To help speed up the resume writing process, here’s a combination resume template that you can easily copy-and-paste into Microsoft Word and fill in with your own information:

 1. Resume Heading

 Email: firstname.lastname@example.org | Phone: 908 775 555 | Address: 122 Samuel Johns Road, NY 17101 | Linkedin: linkedin.com/in/yourproﬁle

 Dedicated [industry] professional with [# of years] years of experience.
 Seeking to apply my skills in [relevant skills] to fill the [position name] position.
 A diligent worker looking to help achieve [Company’s Name]’s goals of [company goals].

 - Include a bulleted list of accomplishments related to this skill

 - Each bullet point should demonstrate your competency in this skill, using numbers if possible